As2909/Projects/Data Engineering Project - Youtube Comments/README.md

 - Apache Airflow for workflow management

 ## Connect to VM
-To extract and process YouTube comments data, we need to connect to an Azure VM where the data processing tasks will be performed.
+To extract and process YouTube comments data, we need to connect to an Azure VM where airflow and the data processing tasks will be performed.
 Additionally, setting up the Azure VM as a storage blob data contributor allows us to directly store the extracted CSV file in Azure Blob Storage.

 - Use the native SSH command to connect to the Azure VM.
 Replce with the actual IP address of your Azure VM.